 Second dimension: geographical inevitability.
 "Geography is destiny."
-This quote is attributed by some to the famous Maghreb thinker Ibn Khaldun.7 This maxim can successfully be applied to what has happened to any state throughout history.
+This quote is attributed by some to the famous Maghreb thinker Ibn Khaldun.
+This maxim can successfully be applied to what has happened to any state throughout history.
 In the case of Türkiye, its geographical location provides it with great advantages but creates certain tensions.
-For this reason, Türkiye has to protect its own interests while establishing a fair balance between the demands of many actors and the security without escalating tensions with Russia, which has become a de facto border country, while pursuing common interests with its ancient allies.
+For this reason, Türkiye has to protect its own interests while establishing a fair No other state in the world has had to ensure border security without escalating tensions with Russia, which has become a de facto border country, while pursuing common interests with its ancient allies.

 Third dimension: the multisource migration.
 Since the civil war in Yugoslavia (1991-2001), Türkiye has been a safe destination for civilians from the states of the former Ottoman provinces to escape to and take refuge in during and after internal conflicts in those nations.
 Actually, this is nothing historically new.
 Türkiye has been the destination country of choice for many immigrant groups fleeing turmoil or persecution in other nations for nearly two centuries.
-For example, after the Russian Tsarist conquests in the Balkans, Crimea, the Caucasus, and central Asia in the nineteenth century, thousands of Crimean, Caucasian Muslims, and Turks immigrated to the Ottoman lands and were settled in eastern and central Anatolia.8
+For example, after the Russian Tsarist conquests in the Balkans, Crimea, the Caucasus, and central Asia in the nineteenth century, thousands of Crimean, Caucasian Muslims, and Turks immigrated to the Ottoman lands and were settled in eastern and central Anatolia.

 Also, after the 1912-1913 Balkan Wars, hundreds of thousands of Turks immigrated to Anatolia and were settled in western Anatolia.
-With the 1923 Treaty of Lausanne and 1930 Treaty of Ankara, the Greeks in Anatolia and the Turks in Greece were subjected to population exchange.9 One vestige of this migration is that the number of immigrant Turks still called "muhajir"-migrant-among the citizens of the Republic of Türkiye is quite high.
+With the 1923 Treaty of Lausanne and 1930 Treaty of Ankara, the Greeks in Anatolia and the Turks in Greece were subjected to population exchange.
+One vestige of this migration is that the number of immigrant Turks still called "muhajir"-migrant-among the citizens of the Republic of Türkiye is quite high.

 The immigration story of the Republic of Türkiye does not end with those instances.
-In another more recent example, after the Soviet Union's invasion of Afghanistan between 1979 and 1989, many Afghan

-A sector of actions Sector wascore Die data belongs to Precidency of Migration Management citizens took refuge in Türkiye.10 However, undoubtedly, the most famous of the migrations during the Cold War years was that of the Bulgarian Turks who migrated to Türkiye in the 1980s, fleeing oppressive persecution by General Secretary of the Bulgarian Communist Party Todor Zhivkov.11
+In another more recent example, after the Soviet Union's invasion of Afghanistan between 1979 and 1989, many Afghan citizens took refuge in Türkiye.
+However, undoubtedly, the most famous of the migrations during the Cold War years was that of the Bulgarian Turks who migrated to Türkiye in the 1980s, fleeing oppressive perscution by General Secretary of the Bulgarian Communist Party Todor Zhivkov.

-By the date of 30.06.2022 (Figure from the Presidency of Migration Management)
+\By the date of 30.06.2022 (Figure from the Presidency of Migration Management)